Capgemini/TerraKube-AWS/README.md

 ## Todo:

-- Document how each module works and the general structure
+- Document how each module works and the general structure, create a fancy Diagram
-- Clean up the variables, and add optional cool lambda, OpenVPN and other addon modules.
+- Add optional cool lambda, OpenVPN, DroneCI and other addon modules.

 ------------------------